 Jeanann Power, Producer

 Jeanann is a co-founder of Edge of the Wood and an instructor at the theatre school.
 She holds a B.A. in Theatre from Rollins College and a Master of Fine Arts in Theatre from the Asolo Conservatory for Actor Training/FSU.
 In Chicago, she trained with the Victory Gardens Theatre, The Players Workshop of the Second City, Del Close Workshops, and Sarantos Studios.
 She has performed with the Asolo Theatre, the State Theatre of Florida, the Annie Russell Summer Theatre, and the Festival Playhouse; and has appeared in numerous commercials and industrial films.
-At Edge, Jeanann appeared in The Secret Garden (Mrs. Medlock), A Midsummer Night’s Dream (Quince), Into the Woods (Stepmother), Our Town (Mrs. Webb), The Man Who Came to Dinner (Harriet Stanley), She Loves Me (Waiter), The Seagull (Arkadina/Polina), The Mystery of Edwin Drood (The Princess Puffer), The Belle of Amherst (Emily Dickinson), The Book of Will (Ed Knight/Anne Hathaway Shakespeare), and The Crucible (Rebecca Nurse).
+At Edge, Jeanann appeared in The Secret Garden (Mrs. Medlock), A Midsummer Night’s Dream (Quince), Into the Woods (Stepmother), Our Town (Mrs. Webb), The Man Who Came to Dinner (Harriet Stanley), She Loves Me (Waiter), The Seagull (Arkadina/Polina), The Mystery of Edwin Drood (The Princess Puffer), The Belle of Amherst (Emily Dickinson), The Book of Will (Ed Knight/Anne Hathaway Shakespeare), The Crucible (Rebecca Nurse), and The Minutes (Ms. Matz).
 She was also the Assistant Director for Arcadia and Pride & Prejudice.

 Janet Rourke, Producer